michhar/python-services-campaign-optimization/README.md

 ### Programming Environment

-It's recommended to use **Visual Studio 2015 or 2017** (Community Edition is fine).
+It's recommended to use **Visual Studio Code**, but any IDE or code editor should be fine (it's always good to have some form of Python extensions in the code editor however).

 New project.

 Open repo folder.

-Right click on **Python Environments**.
+> If using **Visual Studio 2015/2017** you'll need to additionally do the following:  Right click on **Python Environments**.
 Click **Add/Remove Python Environments...** and follow the instructions [here](https://docs.microsoft.com/en-us/visualstudio/python/python-environments#creating-an-environment-for-an-existing-interpreter).
 (This process may take some time)

+### Add the Database to your instance of SQL Server 2017

+You'll need to add a database for this example called `Campaign` to the SQL Server instance and the way we recommend here is with SQL Server Management Studio (SSMS) version 17.X (17.X is the version compatible with this SQL Server version).
+Download it [here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) if you don't already have this version.

+When you open up SSMS it will ask for the name of the Database Engine.
+This is simply your computer's name, backslash, your instance name if you named it, e.g., `MININT1234\SQLSERVER2017`.
+More detailed instructions can be found [here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).

+After connecting to SQL Server in SSMS, we need to create a new database named `Campaign`.
+Right click on **Databases** and **New Database...** and name it `Campaign`.
+After adding, you should see the database appear in SSMS.

 ## Test Setup